 Hidcote is named after Lawrence Johnson’s garden at Hidcote Manor in Gloucestershire.
 It is a deep purple variety that produces lovely plump flowers over a dense mound of foliage growing to around 60cm high.

 Lavender plants make a lovely additional to a garden, patio or balcony as they have great flowers, attractive evergreen foliage and contribute a fantastic scent.
 They are one of only a few plants sold for culinary use that look good and grow well outside the kitchen garden as well as in it.

-As both varieties make thick little ornamental hedges they make an excellent edge to a rose border or herb or vegetable garden.
+As both our UK lavender varieties make thick little ornamental hedges they make an excellent edge to a rose border or herb or vegetable garden.
 If you've got straight lines in your garden, and you'd like to soften them, this low level hedging is a really great addition to blur the line of terraces or paths.
 They are a fine addition as they bring colour, structure and scent to your garden and, even better, Lavender is beautiful from spring to autumn and tidies up nicely for the winter.

 There are many gardens across the country which use lavender to a wonderful effect, and Castle Hill Gardens in Devon is a particularly fine example.

 The lavender walkway at Avebury Manor in Wiltshire is punctuated with Box balls, which is a lovely detail and adds some interest.

 If regularly pruned, lavender can be kept in very neat form.
 And when planted into gravel, along with other structural plants and topiary such as Box (Buxus sempervirens) a garden takes on a positively beautiful Mediterranean feel.

 And given a warm, bright summer’s day, this style of planting will be strikingly reminiscent of the classic Italian gardens of the Renaissance period.
 One garden that demonstrates this superbly is Nicole de Vesian’s garden ‘La Louve’ in Provence.